 Regional and Subregional Treatment Control Measures

 The provisions of the Order take a neutral position with respect to the use of on-site or off-site treatment control measures.
 An off-site facility generally will serve more than one project or property owner and will generally be a regional or sub-regional facility.
 Instead, preference is given in the Order to LID treatment control measures, with less regard to their location.
-This represents a significant shift from prior permits, which required a demonstration that on-site treatment facilities were infeasible before allowing the use of an off-site facility.
+This represents a significant shift from prior permits, which required a demonstration that on-site treatment facilities were not Feasible before allowing the use of an off-site facility.